History of the Ottawa Senators (since 1992): 2006–07: Trip to the Stanley Cup Finals

-The 2006–07 Senators thus became the first Ottawa team to be in the Stanley Cup Finals since the 1927 Stanley Cup Finals.
+The 2006–07 Senators thus became the first Ottawa team to be in the Stanley Cup Final since the 1927 Stanley Cup Final.
 Despite the 80-year gap, one fan attended games both the 1927 and the 2007 Finals—the third game of the series and first home game for Ottawa on June 2 was attended by 99-year-old Russell Williams as a guest of the Senators.
 He had attended the last Finals game in Ottawa on April 13, 1927, played in the old Ottawa Auditorium.
 The 1927 and 2007 games were won by both Senators teams respectively.